 Steering product portfolios:

-Many companies have started to assess their product portfolios focussing on environmental impacts, now they add the social dimension.
+Many companies have started to assess their product portfolios focussing on environmental impacts, now they add the social dimension in the 2022 Whitepaper

 Mitigating risks, better sourcing: